corroded/ruby-style-guide/README.md

     ```

     Some will argue that multiline chaining would look OK with the use of {...}, but they should
-    ask themselves - it this code really readable and can't the blocks contents be extracted into
+    ask themselves - is this code really readable and can't the blocks contents be extracted into
-    nifty methods.
+    nifty methods?

 * Avoid `return` where not required.